 When was the city of Atlanta affected by ransomware?

-In a news conference on Monday, March 26, Mayor Keisha Lance Bottoms said the stakes were much higher than an everyday, run-of-the-mill ransomware scam: “This is really an attack on our government, which means it’s an attack on all of us.”
+In a news conference on Monday, March 26 that was covered by CNN, Mayor Keisha Lance Bottoms said the stakes were much higher than an everyday, run-of-the-mill ransomware scam: “This is really an attack on our government, which means it’s an attack on all of us.”

 Unfortunately, we’re slow to learn from past mistakes.